-Note If you are a dual resident of Illinois and Iowa, Kentucky, Michigan, or Wisconsin and you are claiming this credit, you must attach copies of the out-of-state returns.
+Note If you are a dual resident of Illinois and Iowa, Kentucky, Michigan, or Wisconsin and you are claiming this credit, attach copies of the out-of-state returns.

-Note If the non-Illinois wages as shown on your W-2 are incorrect, you must attach a letter from your employer, on company letterhead, stating the correct amount of non-Illinois wages.
+Note If the non-Illinois wages as shown on your W-2 form(s) are incorrect, attach a letter from your employer, on company letterhead, stating the correct amount of non-Illinois wages.
 We will not accept a letter from you or your tax preparer.

-Note If any of your wages are for military pay, be sure to complete Step 3, Line 35 and Schedule M.
+Note If any of your wages are for military pay, be sure to complete Step 3, Line 39 and Schedule M.